radixon/UnitTest/LeetCode/ReadMe.md

 You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
  <br /><br />
 Return the maximum profit you can achieve from this transaction.
-If you cannot achieve any profit, return 0.
+If you cannot achieve any profit, return 0. <br />

+# Contains Duplicate [Array]

+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct. <br />